‘Power Rangers’ Star Ricardo Medina Jr. Pleads Guilty In Roommate’s Killing

 Ricardo Medina Jr., an actor who gained fame in the TV series Power Rangers Wild Force, pleaded guilty today to voluntary manslaughter in the 2015 stabbing death of his roommate.

-According to a report from the Los Angeles Daily News, the 38-year-old Medina made his guilty plea at a Lancaster, California courtroom dressed in a yellow prison shirt as a judge informed him of his rights.
+According to a report from the Los Angeles Daily News, the 38-year-old Medina made his guilty plea at a Lancaster, California courtroom, dressed in a yellow prison shirt as a judge informed him of his rights.
 Medina admitted to having used a sword in the killing of his roommate Josh Sutter, then 36-years-old, on January 31, 2015 at their Green Valley home.

 E!
 News cited a 2015 police report, which detailed the events that took place leading to the killing.
 At that time, Ricardo Medina Jr. and Josh Sutter had gotten an argument, supposedly about the former’s girlfriend, that had turned physical when Medina and his girlfriend “retreated to his bedroom.”
 Sutter then reportedly followed the couple and forced the door open, upon which Medina stabbed his roommate with a sword, hitting him once in the abdomen.